National Sylvan Theater

 The National Sylvan Theater — often simply the Sylvan Theater — is a public sylvan theater on the grounds of the Washington Monument, National Mall, in Washington, D.C., USA.
 It is located within the northwest corner of the 15th Street and Independence Avenue intersection, about 450 feet (137 m) southeast of the Washington Monument.
-A wooden stage is set in a graded depression surrounded by a grove of trees and appears as a sort of natural amphitheater integral to the historic greensward of the monument grounds.
-A gathering of 10,000 event attendees may stretch from the theater stage back to the base of the monument.
+A wooden stage is set in a graded depression surrounded by a grove of trees.
+It appears as a natural amphitheater integral to the historic greensward of the monument grounds.
+A gathering of 10,000 event attendees may stretch from the theater stage back to the monument's base.
 The Sylvan Theater was the first federally funded theater in the United States.

 History

-The theater was the idea of Alice Pike Barney (1857–1931), a campaigner, in efforts to transform Washington, D.C. into the nation's cultural capital during the first quarter of the 20th century.
+The theater was the idea of Alice Pike Barney (1857–1931), a campaigner, in efforts to transform Washington, D.C., into the nation's cultural capital during the first quarter of the 20th century.
 She became known for her lavishly produced, artistically executed ballets, mimes, tableaux, plays, and other theatrical productions.
 During the First World War, she persuaded 64th United States Congress to approve and fund the construction of a "National Sylvan Theater" at its present site at the Washington Monument in 1916.
 As the theater's original playwright, Pike prepared scripts for the first half dozen productions.

 It was designed to seat over 8,000 persons.
-It was built and maintained by the War Department in its administration of the park system of the District of Columbia, while performances had to receive the approval of the Office of Public Buildings and Grounds.
+It was built and maintained by the United States Department of War in its administration of the park system of the District of Columbia, while performances had to receive the approval of the Office of Public Buildings and Grounds.
 While the Federal government supports the stage, including such areas as lighting, policing, and the management of tickets, other expenses fall upon the company producing the event.
 Its first director was Col. W. H. Harts, Superintendent of Parks in Washington.

 Dedicated on April 4, 1917, in the presence of President Woodrow Wilson and his Cabinet, it became the nation's first federally supported outdoor theater.
 The initial performance was attended by 2,800 with seats arranged so that there were no cross aisles that might obstruct a view.
 It included a masque entitled, The Drama Triumphant, written by Mrs. Christian Hemmick.
-However, an estimated 150,000 people attended two concerts, afternoon and evening, at the Sylvan Theater on July 4 for an American Roots Fourth of July 1993, to listen to American traditional music, which was produced by the National Park Service, the National Council for the Traditional Arts, WETA-FM and Radio Smithsonian.
+However, an estimated 150,000 people attended two concerts, afternoon and evening, at the Sylvan Theater on July 4 for an American Roots Fourth of July 1993, to listen to American traditional music, which the National Park Service produced, the National Council for the Traditional Arts, WETA-FM and Radio Smithsonian.

-According to the 2010 National Mall Plan: Summary, a new, high-quality multipurpose facility is being planned to replace the Sylvan Theater.
+According to the 2010 National Mall Plan: Summary, a new, high-quality multipurpose facility will replace the Sylvan Theater.
 It will provide food service, restrooms, retail space, staff space, and performance space that is better oriented for hillside seating.
-It will be sited in a wooded area below street level and will offer views of the monument.
+It will be situated in a wooded area below street level and offer views of the monument.